wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

+= 1.7.4 =
+* Added namespacing to crayon.js to prevent conflicts

 = 1.7.3 =
 * Added Mini Tags and Plain Tags into Crayon. http://bit.ly/rRZuzk
 * Fixed a bug causing RSS feeds to contain malformed HTML of Crayons, now it shows plain code with correct indentations.
 Thanks to Артём.